korhanertancakmak/SPRING-BOOT/08-spring-boot-spring-mvc-security/README.md

 }
 ````

-But I want to add other CRUD methods just like `Employee` entity.
-So here, we add listing them, finding by id and deleting by id additionally.
+So here, we add listing, finding by id and deleting by id methods.
 These methods will be implemented by `UserServiceImpl`.
-With `UserRepository` in place, we can now update `UserServiceImpl` to inject `UserRepository` instead of `UserDao`.
+With `UserRepository` in place, we can now update `UserServiceImpl` to inject `UserRepository`
+and `RoleRepository` instead of `UserDao`.
 Let’s make the necessary changes.

 ````java